tachyonlabs/raspberry_pi_slide_and_video_show/README.md

     ```
     to the `/boot/config` file.
 For this particular application this may or may not actually make a difference, but you might want to experiment with that or different gpu_mem values.

+4. **Python 3 or Python 2?**

+    The Raspberry Pi Instagram Slide and Video Show Python code will work with either Python 3 or Python 2, but as
+    described in the steps below, how you install Kivy and the required Python libraries, and how you run the program,
+    will vary a little depending on which version of Python you want to use.

-4. **Install the Kivy framework on your Raspberry Pi**
+5. **Install the Kivy framework on your Raspberry Pi**

     Follow the instructions at [https://kivy.org/docs/installation/installation-rpi.html](https://kivy.org/docs/installation/installation-rpi.html) to download/install/compile Kivy on your Raspberry Pi.

+    *Note*: The above instructions are for Python 2.
+If you want to run the Slide and Video Show with Python 3 instead,
+    then wherever the instructions specify the `pip` program you should enter `pip3` instead, and wherever they specify
+    the `Python` program you should enter `Python3` instead.

-Warning: This can seriously sometimes take hours to complete, so start it sometime when you can just let things run.
+    *Warning*: This can seriously sometimes take hours to complete, so start it sometime when you can just let things run.

-    On my Raspberry Pi 2 Model B running Raspbian Jessie this went very smoothly.
-However, when I tried to download/install/compile Kivy on another Raspberry Pi 2 Model B that was running Raspbian Wheezy, I got so many error messages that I wound up just upgrading that system to Jessie as well.
+    On my Raspberry Pi 2 Model B running Raspbian Jessie this installation went very smoothly.
+However, when I tried to
+    download/install/compile Kivy on another Raspberry Pi 2 Model B that was running Raspbian Wheezy, I got so many
+    error messages that I wound up just upgrading that system to Jessie as well.

-5. **Install the Python requests library**
+6. **Install the Python requests library**

-    The slide and video show uses the Python requests library to talk to the Instagram API -- install it by entering the following at the command line or into a terminal window:
+    The slide and video show uses the Python requests library to talk to the Instagram API -- install it by entering
+    the following at the command line or into a terminal window if you want to use Python 2:
     ```
     sudo pip install requests
     ```
+    Or if you want to use Python 3:
+    ```
+    sudo pip3 install requests
+    ```

-6. **Create a directory for the slide and video show, and copy the files from this repo into it**
+7. **Create a directory for the slide and video show, and copy the files from this repo into it**

     Create a directory `instagram_slide_and_video_show` in the `/home/pi/` directory, and copy the files `instagram_slide_and_video_show.py`, `instagram_slide_and_video_show.bat`, and `instagram_slide_and_video_show_gui.bat` from this repo into it.
 (Or if you prefer you can use a different slideshow directory name and/or location, adjusting its name/location in subsequent steps accordingly.)

+8. **Edit `instagram_slide_and_video_show.bat` and `instagram_slide_and_video_show_gui.bat` to specify Python 2 or Python 3.**

+    Use a text editor to edit `instagram_slide_and_video_show.bat` and `instagram_slide_and_video_show_gui.bat` so that
+    depending on whether you're using Python 2 or 3, the line for the version you're using will be uncommented, and the
+    line for the other version will be uncommented.

-7. **Make `instagram_slide_and_video_show.bat` and `instagram_slide_and_video_show_gui.bat` executable.**
+9. **Make `instagram_slide_and_video_show.bat` and `instagram_slide_and_video_show_gui.bat` executable.**

-    Make the files `instagram_slide_and_video_show.bat` and `instagram_slide_and_video_show_gui.bat` executable by entering the following at the command line or into a terminal window:
+    Make the files `instagram_slide_and_video_show.bat` and `instagram_slide_and_video_show_gui.bat` executable by
+    entering the following at the command line or into a terminal window:
     ```
     chmod 755 /home/pi/instagram_slide_and_video_show/instagram_slide_and_video_show.bat
     chmod 755 /home/pi/instagram_slide_and_video_show/instagram_slide_and_video_show_gui.bat
     ```

-8. **Get the Instagram access token for the account you want to use with the slide and video show, and enter it into the program code**
+10. **Get the Instagram access token for the account you want to use with the slide and video show, and enter it into the program code**

     There are other ways to download Instagram photos than their API, but I used their API.
 When I was using the Instagram API for another project last year, all you needed to do to download photos from an account was to register as a developer and get a client id, but now you have to go through a lot more steps to generate an access token for the account you want to access.
 To get the access token I followed the instructions on this [How to get Instagram API access token and fix your broken feed](https://github.com/adrianengine/jquery-spectragram/wiki/How-to-get-Instagram-API-access-token-and-fix-your-broken-feed) page, and as I do some Django development I used the Django development server (as `python manage.py runserver 0.0.0.0:8000` on my Windows system) in their "your favorite MAMP, LAMP, Node whatever you use to create a local server" step.